seekingtau/constellex/README.md

 # Planets
 Makes planets!
 Working on more.

-Current features:
+### Current features
 - Generates names & other info
+- Export to XLSX

+### Working on
+- GPT-3 ready prompts

-Future features:
+### Future features
 - Minerals (potentially, if there's interest)
 - More planet types
-- Export to CSV/XLSX
+- Atmosphere + composition
+- Generating more detailed moons as well
+- Create JPEG